-12. Children missing education
+14.0 Children missing from education, exclusion and attendance

 Emergency contacts

 Where reasonably possible the school should hold more than one emergency contact number for each pupil.
 This goes beyond the legal minimum and is good practice to give the school additional options to contact a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.